Transcutaneous Electrical Nerve Stimulation (TENS)

 Who May Benefit from a TENS

-TENS can be used for relief of pain associated with a wide variety of painful conditions, including:
+TENS can relieve pain from a wide variety of conditions, including:

 • Acute soft tissue injuries (e.g. sprains and strains)

-• Back pain caused by muscle strains, ligament strains, disc injuries, or failed back surgery
+• Back pain caused by muscle strains, ligament strains, disc injuries, or back surgery

 • Nerve pain (neuropathy) from conditions such as chronic regional pain syndrome (CRPS) or diabetes